Conflans-Fin-d'Oise station: Location

+Attendance

 The lower station (RER A and Transilien L) of Conflans-Fin-d'Oise welcomed nearly 9,500 passengers per day in 2009.

 In 2012, 1860 passengers took the train to the train station (Transilien J) every week.

+From 2015 to 2024, according to SNCF estimates, the annual passenger traffic at the station amounted to the figures indicated in the table below: